agemcipe/data_processes_mlcolonoscopy/README.md

 - data_exploration where the exploratory data analysis is performed
 - machine_learning where the model learning and evaluation is performed

-The folder "rendered notebooks" contain the above notebooks in html format The "src" folder contains code used for loading and cleaning the data.
+The folder "rendered notebooks" contain the above notebooks in html format.
+The "src" folder contains code used for loading and cleaning the data.
 All the files in the main folder are used for setting up the project environment.